Special Weather Statement issued for Covington by NWS - News Break

 Special Weather Statement issued for Covington by NWS

-Effective: 2021-06-21 21:36:00 CDT Expires: 2021-06-22 00:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
+Effective: 2021-06-23 10:36:00 CDT Expires: 2021-06-23 16:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Covington A LINE OF STRONG THUNDERSTORMS WILL AFFECT THE FOLLOWING COUNTIES...SOUTHERN COVINGTON...OKALOOSA AND EASTERN SANTA ROSA COUNTIES UNTIL MIDNIGHT CDT At 1056 PM CDT, the strong thunderstorms were located along a line extending from 12 miles west of Laurel Hill to 7 miles south of Baker to 9 miles southeast of Pensacola Beach, and moving east at 30 mph.
-Wind gusts around 40 mph will be possible with these storms.
-Locations impacted include Wright, Fort Walton Beach, Crestview, Niceville, Eglin AFB, Valparaiso, Mary Esther, Florala, Ocean City, Lake Lorraine, Baker, Shalimar, Laurel Hill, Lockhart, Cinco Bayou and Navarre Beach.alerts.weather.gov
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Covington A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES SOUTHEASTERN COVINGTON COUNTY UNTIL 415 PM CDT At 343 PM CDT, the strong thunderstorm was located over Florala, moving east at 10 mph.
+Wind gusts in excess of 40 mph will be possible with this storm.
+Locations impacted include Florala and Lockhart.alerts.weather.gov